Tottenham Mandem: NPK/Sin Squad

 NPK (Northumberland Park Killers), also known as Sin Squad, are a split-off group from TMD located in the Northumberland Park estate of Tottenham.
 It is identified using the colour purple.

 In 2007, a fight occurred between members of the NPK and the Shankstarz, a gang from neighbouring Edmonton, following an attempted ambush on two Shankstarz members; the ambush was revenge for the attack of an NPK member at a club in Forest Gate.
 The fight involved up to 20 people near Hertford Road.
 In 2009, 6 members of the NPK and 5 members of the Shankstarz were sentenced for the fight.

 In 2009, NPK members were imprisoned for the murder of Gary Guthrie and ongoing violence between the NPK and the Shankstarz, including the attempted murder of Jerome "Smallman" Bruce-de-Rouche.

 In 2011, Bienvenu Vangu, a member of the rival Wood Green Young Guns, attacked 2 members of NPK with an axe.
-He would plead guilty to violent disorder, attempted wounding with intent and possession of a sharp pointed article in a public place, and was sentenced to 6 years in prison, in addition to a 4-year license.
+He would plead guilty to violent disorder, attempted wounding with intent and possession of a sharp-pointed article in a public place, and was sentenced to 6 years in prison, in addition to a 4-year license.
 In August the same year, Steven Grisales, an architecture student from Argentina, was stabbed to death by Ochaine Williams, a NPK member.
 Williams would be sentenced to 10 1/2 years in prison; naming restrictions for Williams were lifted in October.
 His sentence would later be extended to 12 years.

-In 2014, Corrine Allen was sentenced to 2 years in prison, suspended for 2 years, for driving Jermaine Nimoh, a NPK member, for the purpose of drug dealing.
+In 2014, Corrine Allen was sentenced to 2 years in prison, suspended for 2 years, for driving Jermaine Nimoh, an NPK member, for the purpose of drug dealing.
 Nimoh was sentenced to 2 years and 9 months for possession with intent to supply.
 It was also noted in a report by the Integrated Gangs Unit in Haringey that there was increased tensions between the NPK and the Farm Mandem.